akshitagupta23/Capstone_Project/README.md

 >- **False negatives** predicticted observation does not belongs to a class, however in reality it does.

-   In this project we have used **Accuracy** as our evaulation metric whic is defined as
+   In this project I have used **Accuracy** as our evaulation metric whic is defined as

                            Accuracy = TP+TN/TP+FP+FN+TN